HIS MAJESTY'S FOOT

 60th (ROYAL AMERICAN) REGIMENT OF FOOT

+The 59th Foot, raised in 1755, was the only regiment known to have had purple facings.
 The 60th Foot was raised in 1755 as a regiment of four battalions for service in North America.
-Its original recruits came mainly from Germany, and from the Swiss and German settlers of Pennsylvania and Maryland.
-Initially it was designated as the 62nd Foot, being renumbered and titled "Royal American" in 1757, after the disbandment of the 50th and 51st Foot.
-In its early years the 60th Foot had something of the flavor of a foreign legion, its ranks being filled with American colonists, Irishmen, Germans, Poles, Bohemians, French prisoners of war, and deserters from other British regiments.
+Its original recruits came mainly from Germany and from the Swiss and German settlers of Pennsylvania and Maryland.
+Initially it was designated as the 62nd Foot, being renumbered and titled "Royal American" in 1757 after the disbandment of the 50th and 51st Foot.
+In its early years the 60th Foot had something of the flavor of a foreign legion, its ranks being filled with American colonists, Irishmen, Germans, Poles, Bohemians, French prisoners of war and deserters from other British regiments.
 The regiment served in the American Revolution and went on to great glory in later wars as the 60th Rifles (King's Royal Rifle Corps).

 64th REGIMENT OF FOOT